-Dr. Karla M. Hull, Acting Dean
+Dr. Karla M. Hull, Interim Assistant Vice-President of Research and Dean

 MISSION STATEMENT

 The mission of the Graduate School at Valdosta State University is to support graduate education and associated scholarly activities.
 Graduate degrees conferred and the level of research conducted will be consistent with a regional university as defined by the Georgia University System Board of Regents.